Therapeutics

 PQ912 is an inhibitor of glutaminyl cyclase (QC), aka glutaminyl-peptide cyclotransferase (QPCT).
 This metalloenzyme is upregulated in the brains of Alzheimer’s disease patients.
 QC generates pyroglutamate Aβ, a modified, pathogenic form of the peptide, by catalyzing the cyclization of an exposed glutamate at the N-terminus of Aβ.
 The enzyme has been reported to be highly expressed in affected cortical regions in AD; the resulting pGlu-Aβ has been found to be toxic, highly aggregation-prone, and a major component of amyloid plaques in humans (Apr 2008 conference newsMorawski et al., 2014; Frost et al., 2013).

-PQ912 represents a small-molecule approach to reducing pGlu-Aβ generation; an immunotherapy targeting this pathogenic species directly exists, as well (see donanemab).
+PQ912 represents a small-molecule approach to reducing pGlu-Aβ generation.
+Immunotherapies target this pathogenic species, as well (see donanemabremternetug); the former has slowed cognitive decline in people with early AD.

 In preclinical work, QC inhibitors have been reported to reduce amyloid pathology and improve performance in learning and memory tests in various mouse models (Apr 2008 conference news; Schilling et al., 2008).
 In mice doubly transgenic for human APP and glutaminyl cyclase, chronic oral dosing with PQ912 was reported to reduce brain pyroglutamate Aβ and improve recall in the Morris water maze test of spatial memory (Hoffmann et al., 2017).
 The combination of PQ912 and an pGlu-Ab-specific antibody additively reduced Aβ in mouse brain (Hoffmann et al., 2021).